Funeral Services With A Human Touch

-We met in San Francisco, and that's where our love for each other and our passion to care for the departed and their families began.
-While working at different mortuaries in a variety of capacities, we were drawn to the needs of the bereaved and were struck by how those needs were being managed.
+We met in San Francisco while working at different mortuaries in a variety of capacities and we were drawn to the needs of the bereaved and were struck by how those needs were being managed.
 We noticed at many mortuaries, there were often two or more viewings occurring simultaneously.
 Arrows pointed underneath names on marquis in a vain attempt to prevent mourners from commingling..."this way for Suzy, that way for Joe."
 Once attendees found their line, they signed a book, shook hands, viewed the deceased, and were on their way.
 So much for comforting the bereaved.
-But who could blame anyone for not wanting to hang around a "factory" of viewings?
+But who could blame anyone for not wanting to remain long at a "factory" of viewings?

 We also observed that people were increasingly choosing cremation or didn't have a religious affiliation that dictated their ritual.
 Should they have a graveside gathering, or meet at a favorite restaurant?
 Should they take the ashes home and have their own memorial later?
 This reduced funeral directors to providing a mere disposition service.
-The body becomes an incidental detail.
-People were forget- ting that, although the deceased is "not with us anymore", a sacred body still existed that once housed the soul of their loved one.
+The "body" becomes an incidental detail.
+People were forgetting that, although the deceased is "not with us anymore", what is left with us here once housed the soul of their loved one.